|Format||Credit Hours||Tuition||Application Deadline||Test Requirements|

 Some 300 level courses are cross-listed with PAX 598.
-In order to take 300-level courses for graduate credit, you must notify Peace and Reconciliation Studies director, Sid Mitchell, of your intention and consult with the course instructor about combining the content, goals, and requirements of the course with a substantial graduate component.
+In order to take 300-level courses for graduate credit, you must notify Peace and Reconciliation Studies director of your intention and consult with the course instructor about combining the content, goals, and requirements of the course with a substantial graduate component.
 In conjunction with the instructor, write a proposal integrating the content and goals of the 300-level course with appropriate graduate-level work.
-Send a copy of your proposal to Sid Mitchell to keep as a record of the graduate work you have done.
+Send a copy of your proposal to keep as a record of the graduate work you have done.

 - PAX 350: Buddhism, Peace & Contemplative Traditions (3 credits)